ergoplatform/ergodocs/docs/node/install/node-faq.md

-# FAQ
+# Ergo Node FAQ & Guidelines

 ## General

-### Is there any benefits for running a node?
+### What benefits are there for running a node?

-There is no financial incentive to run a node, doing so helps increase the security of the network.
+There is no direct financial incentive to run a node.
+However, doing so contributes to increasing the security of the network.

-### Are nodes visible anywhere?
+### Can nodes be viewed anywhere?

-Public nodes can be seen on [ergonodes](http://ergonodes.net/).

-Please note that unless you are running the node on a publicly accessible web-server, your node should be protected by your router.
+Yes, public nodes can be viewed at [ergonodes](http://ergonodes.net/).
+However, unless your node is hosted on a publicly accessible web-server, your node should be protected by your router.

-- To run a public node see this example [nginx.conf](https://github.com/glasgowm148/ergoscripts/blob/main/misc/nginx.config) available.
+- To run a public node, refer to this [nginx.conf](https://github.com/glasgowm148/ergoscripts/blob/main/misc/nginx.config) example.
-- Using a [remote node](https://github.com/ergoplatform/ergo/blob/master/src/main/resources/mainnet.conf) is insecure, please use them with caution.
+- Be cautious when using a [remote node](https://github.com/ergoplatform/ergo/blob/master/src/main/resources/mainnet.conf) as it can be insecure.

-### How do I safely shut down?
+### How do I safely shut down my node?

+Use the following command:

 ```
 curl -X POST "http://127.0.0.1:9053/node/shutdown" -H "api_key: hello"
 ```

-If you cannot safely shut-down, you can kill the ports.
+If a safe shutdown is not possible, you can terminate the ports:

 ```
 kill -9 $(lsof -t -i:9053)
 kill -9 $(lsof -t -i:9030)
 ```

 ## Minimum Requirements

 ### Java

-To run an Ergo node you need a **JDK/JRE version >= 9** installed on your system.

-We recommend [Oracle Java SE](https://www.oracle.com/technetwork/java/javase/overview/index.html) or for Unix-based operating systems, SDKMAN.
+An Ergo node requires a **JDK/JRE version >= 9** installed on your system.
+We recommend using [Oracle Java SE](https://www.oracle.com/technetwork/java/javase/overview/index.html) or SDKMAN for Unix-based systems:

 ```bash
 curl -s "https://get.sdkman.io" | bash